Rhizome-Conifer/conifer-user-guide/autopilot.md

 ## Using

-Autopilot can perform actions on the current web page loaded in Webrecorder, similar to a human user.
+Autopilot can perform actions on the current web page loaded in Conifer, similar to a human user.
 It can be activated via the Autopilot button on the top right during capture.
-When the button is blue, a *specialized behavior* is available for the current web page.
-A white button indicates that the *default behavior* will be presented instead.
+When the button is solid green, a *specialized behavior* is available for the current web page.
+A white button indicates that only the *default behavior* will be presented instead.

 A specialized behavior performs actions specific to the currently presented website.

 The default behavior tries to perform generally useful actions: scrolling down and triggering replay of embedded media.

 Click the Autopilot button to bring up the Autopilot panel.
-Check the presented behavior and run it with the Start button below.
+Pick one from the presented behaviors and run it with the Start button below.

 ![Autopilot Initial](/assets/autopilot-start.png)